alex-calderwood/portfolio/static/poetry/moral_tale_7.md

 # A Simple (The Seventh) Moral Tale
 ## April 22, 2022

-I met a genie in a Turkish Bazaar
+I met a genie in a Turkish bazaar

 who gave me wishes, said to arrange them far